 Beirut Energy Efficiency Indicators Workshop with ADEME

-Members of Enerdata’s Energy Efficiency and Demand Department recently traveled to Beirut, Lebanon, to co-host a technical workshop with ADEME (the French Environment and Energy Management Agency) in the framework of the MEDENER network (the Mediterranean Association of National Agencies for Energy Management).
+Members of Enerdata’s Energy Efficiency and Demand Department recently travelled to Beirut, Lebanon, to co-host a technical workshop with ADEME (the French Environment and Energy Management Agency) in the framework of the MEDENER network (the Mediterranean Association of National Agencies for Energy Management).

 The purpose of the event was to present a uniform methodology for collecting data, thus enabling Morocco, Tunisia, Algeria and Lebanon to calculate reliable energy efficiency indicators by sectors, which can be compared with other countries.